openhab/org.openhab.ui.habpanel/README.md

 ## Installation

-1. Copy (or clone this Git repository) into your OpenHAB static directory (for instance ```/usr/share/openhab/webapps/static```, depends on your installation).
+1. Copy (or clone this Git repository) into your openHAB static directory (e.g. ```/usr/share/openhab/webapps/static``` for openHAB .deb packages, or ```/opt/openhab/conf/html``` for openHAB 2, depends on your installation).
 2. That's it.

 ## Configuration

-Nothing for now, it will simply try to connect to the local OpenHAB instance.
+Nothing for now, it will simply try to connect to the local openHAB instance.
 This might change in the future.

 ## First steps

 - Navigate to ```http://<your-openhab-instance>:8080/static/habpanel/```
 - You should be presented with a screen with a clock, a settings icon (gears) to the left.
 Click on the icon.
-- You're now in edit mode, a link ("Add new dashboard...") appeared, click on it and give your first dashboard a name
+- You're now in edit mode, a link ("Add new dashboard") appeared, click on it and give your first dashboard a name
 - Click on the pencil icon to enter the dashboard editor (if you missed it and don't see a "Add Widget" button, go back and enter Edit mode again)
-- Add your first widget: click on "New Widget" and select the type in the menu (let's say Dummy)
+- Add your first widget: click on "Add Widget" and select the type in the menu (let's say Dummy)
-- You may now move the widget by drag-and-drop and resize it with the white chevron
+- Move the widget by drag-and-drop and resize it with the white chevron
 - Click on the gears icon to bring up the widget's settings
-- Rename the widget, bind it to a supported OpenHAB item and click OK
+- Rename the widget, bind it to a supported openHAB item and click OK
 - Save your configuration by clicking the Save button
 - Click Run to see your dashboard in action - use your browser's back button or the arrow to go back to the drawing board